Piriformis syndromePseudosciatica; Wallet sciatica; Hip socket neuropathy; Pelvic outlet syndrome; Low back pain - piriformis

 Injuring or irritating the piriformis muscle can cause muscle spasms.The muscle may also swell or tighten from the spasms.
 This puts pressure on the nerve beneath it, causing pain.

-Overuse can irritate or injure the muscle.
+Overuse can cause swelling or injure the muscle.
 Muscle spasms may come from: